A Method to Assess and Argue for Practical Significance in Software Engineering: Connecting Statistical Significance with Practical Significance

 The experiment we consider here involved 35 developers, classified into two categories according to their experience (years spent as software developers): 12 less experienced testers, and 23 more experienced ones.
 The developers included both industrial practitioners and software engineering students.
 Unsurprisingly, on average, members of the former group had more experience than members of the latter; but some students were still classified as ``more experienced'' and some practitioners as ``less experienced''.

-Following a $2 \times 2$ experimental design, each developer was randomly assigned to one of the two testing approaches (exploratory or test-case based), so that each combination of approach and experience included a similar number of developers.
+Following a $2 \times 2$ cross-over experimental design, each developer was randomly assigned to one of the two testing approaches (exploratory or test-case based), so that each combination of approach and experience included a similar number of developers.
+After the first session the developers switched techniques.

 During the experiment, developers had to apply their assigned testing approach to find as many faults as possible when testing an integrated development environment (\texttt{jEdit}).
 The number of faults found during the allotted time (two 90-minute sessions) measured each developer's \emph{effectiveness}---which should reflect, thanks to randomization and experimental design, the intrinsic effectiveness of different testing techniques.
 Table~\ref{tab:statistics_data} summarizes the experimental data.